maratai/craftery/fiber_arts/looms.md

 - height: 38.6" (98.5 cm), or 41.7" (106 cm) when folded
 - depth: 30" (76 cm) or  9.8" (25 cm) when folded (!)
 - 2 harnesses, 2 treadles - counterbalance (can be converted to four harnesses, 6 treadles - sinking shed if you shell out for the conversion kit)
-- Comes with a reed at 5 dents/cm (approximately 12 dent/inch) and two harnesses with approximately 400 wire heddles.
+- Comes with a reed at 50/10 cm (12.5 dent) and two harnesses with approximately 400 wire heddles.
 I've swapped the wire heddles out for Texsolv heddles.
+I also separately purchased a finer reed at 100/10 cm (25 dent).

 I bought mine from [Saori Santa Cruz](https://www.etsy.com/shop/saorisantacruz) and some add-ons from [Saori Studio Los Angeles](https://saoristudiola.com/).
 No affiliation, just a very happy repeat customer of both.
 Saori Santa Cruz's Jill has terrific bespoke tutorials; Laura of Saori LA is also great to work with.